 Nick Hoffa’s taut direction keeps the action moving and he once again gathers just the right group of actors, all playing to their formidable strengths.
 Leading this crew is Adam Fagenson who plays the patriarch with great panache and a melodious tenor that grabs your heart, as he does in “Happy and Sad”, a father’s lament on letting his daughter go.
 His partner in crime is Lindsey Calva, clearly having the time of her life as a sultry, fearless Morticia.
 Calva and the terrific ensemble in “Just Around The Corner” is one of the many highlights.

-Gomez and Wednesday have tender moments and Rose McCollough’s strong voice and feisty performance make for a dynamic father/daughter relationship.
-Mateo Diez brings an easy charm and undeniable charisma to Lucas, the object of Wednesday’s affection.
+Gomez and Wednesday have tender moments and Rose McCollough’s feisty performance makes for a dynamic father/daughter relationship.
+Mateo Diez brings a terrific voice, easy charm and undeniable charisma to Lucas, the object of Wednesday’s affection.
 He finds both the comedic and genuine moments that make the audience root for the couple.
 Another highlight is the inspired performance of Sydney Davis-Denny as little brother Pugsley.
 Davis-Denny is hysterical and breaks your heart.

 Miles Mendoza is perfect as Lucas’ uptight, curmudgeon father.
 It’s fun to see the effects the Addams experience has on him and Mendoza nails it.
 As his sweet, poetry loving wife, Alice, Cole Fox is hilarious and brings the house down when she lets loose in her big number “Waiting”.
 Gramma Addams is played with salt and sass by the irrepressible Lucy Eller who makes a fantastic comedic duo with Anders Keith’s quirky, loveable Uncle Fester.
-Keith’s gleeful and giddy performance glues the whole thing together operating somewhat as our guide through this wacky adventure while Lurch, a zombified Jackson Monical, brings a surprise.
+Keith’s gleeful performance glues the whole thing together operating somewhat as our guide through this wacky adventure while Lurch, a zombified Jackson Monical, brings a surprise.

 The entire ensemble is fantastic, with each playing a specific Addams ancestor.
 They boldly go for it, adding texture to every scene and bring the terrific Courtney Cheyne choreography to life.
 They sound great too thanks to the musical direction by Lia Donovan and the innovative James Jontz set beautifully creates the Addams Family world.